-Built in 1841, this forbidding bluestone prison was in operation until 1929.
-It's now one of Melbourne's most popular museums, where you can tour the tiny, bleak cells.
-Around 135 people were hanged here, including Ned Kelly, Australia's most infamous bushranger, in 1880; one of his death masks is on display.
-Visits include the Police Watch House Experience, where you get 'arrested' and thrown in the slammer (more fun than it sounds).
+Dating back to 1841, this bluestone prison was in operation until 1924 and decommissioned in 1929.
+It's now a museum where you can tour the tiny, bleak cells.
+It was the scene of 133 hangings – including that of Ned Kelly, Australia's most infamous bushranger, in 1880 – and you can also attend spooky night tours (not recommended for under 16s) or take part in the Police Watch House Experience, where you get 'arrested' and thrown in the slammer (more fun than it sounds).

 The dire social conditions that motivated criminals in 19th-century Melbourne are also highlighted, including the era's obsession with phrenology.
 During school holidays you can visit the Old Magistrates' Court, where notorious gangster Squizzy Taylor stood trial.